maxiking913/T6-Survival/README.md

 # Features added in next Version
 ```
 (Everything in "Currently in testing" for this Release)
+-Reworked Intervall message & handler

+-Self Revive (can be bought in shop.
+If solo play you will get one free at the start of round 2 since round 1 is a init round and in round 1 connecting players will spawn and not be dead)

+-Respawn at Round 6+ will be with $1000.
+(Only if you have less than $1000.
+Also triggers if respawned by player)

 -Balistic Knife and Added:Knife now Free in Weaponshop